Dasudian/datahub-c-demo/README.md

 ## Test environment of demo applications

-demo applications tests successfully in the following enveronment.
+demo applications tests successfully in the following environment.

 ### Ubuntu